nixworks/public/news/2011/04/25/index.md

 ##### Governor of Kentucky
 ### [The Governor of Kentucky Steve Beshear declares a state of emergency due to rising flood waters from the Ohio and Mississippi Rivers. ](/news/2011/04/25/the-governor-of-kentucky-steve-beshear-declares-a-state-of-emergency-due-to-rising-flood-waters-from-the-ohio-and-mississippi-rivers.md)
-_Context: Governor of Kentucky, Ohio, Steve Beshear, state of emergency, Mississippi River_
+_Context: Steve Beshear, Mississippi River, Governor of Kentucky, Ohio, state of emergency_

 ##### Kazakhstan
 ### [A Kazakh UNESCO official attempts to hijack a plane and divert it to Tripoli, Libya. ](/news/2011/04/25/a-kazakh-unesco-official-attempts-to-hijack-a-plane-and-divert-it-to-tripoli-libya.md)
-_Context: Kazakhstan, Libya, UNESCO, Tripoli_
+_Context: Kazakhstan, UNESCO, Libya, Tripoli_

 ##### Bangladesh
 ### [A court in Bangladesh clears Nobel laureate Muhammad Yunus of misappropriating Norwegian aid money at a micro-finance bank he founded. ](/news/2011/04/25/a-court-in-bangladesh-clears-nobel-laureate-muhammad-yunus-of-misappropriating-norwegian-aid-money-at-a-micro-finance-bank-he-founded.md)
-_Context: Norway, Nobel Prize, Muhammad Yunus, Bangladesh_
+_Context: Muhammad Yunus, Norway, Nobel Prize, Bangladesh_

 ##### King & Spalding
 ### [King & Spalding, a prominent Atlanta-based law firm, withdraws from litigation on behalf of the Defense of Marriage Act, and partner Paul Clement resigns in protest. ](/news/2011/04/25/king-spalding-a-prominent-atlanta-based-law-firm-withdraws-from-litigation-on-behalf-of-the-defense-of-marriage-act-and-partner-paul-cl.md)
-_Context: King & Spalding, Atlanta, Paul Clement, Defense of Marriage Act_
+_Context: Atlanta, King & Spalding, Paul Clement, Defense of Marriage Act_

 ##### Afghan-based
 ### [Nearly 500 prisoners, many of them Afghan-based Islamic militants, escape from Kandahar's Sarposa prison. ](/news/2011/04/25/nearly-500-prisoners-many-of-them-afghan-based-islamic-militants-escape-from-kandahar-s-sarposa-prison.md)